 The department is ultimately responsible for each student's education, and faculty members cannot unilaterally admit students into their labs.
 Students join labs through a three-way agreement with a faculty member and the department.
 The Chemistry Department's policy is for graduate students to rotate and join labs with core and joint faculty members.
 Adjunct members do not qualify.
 Please view the Department of Chemistry's website for detailed information regarding core and joint faculty members.
+A list of core and joint faculty taking students will be provided.

 Students are not committed to a lab during the evaluation period.
 It is essential that students learn as much as possible about many labs.
 To facilitate this process, each student must submit three (3) one-page summaries, each of which describes lab investigations.
-These will be spaced three weeks apart with following due dates: September 8, September 29, October 20.
+Each rotation will be 4 weeks, with due dates provided in the summary.
 Students should cover a paper from the lab, a group meeting, or an ongoing project discussed with the professor or a lab member.
 Students should also attend at least one group meeting (if this is not logistically possible, meet individually with lab members) and have a personal meeting with the professor.
-By 5 p.m. of the due date, the document should be emailed to Kari Stein (ks127@rice.edu), Hans Renata (hr58@rice.edu), and the professor whose lab was reviewed.
-The ownership is on the student and the final list of faculty choices, in order of preference should be sent by October 27.
+The student's CHEM 800 grade depends on the quality of the lab rotation reports.
+By 5:00p.m. of the due date, the document should be emailed to Kari Stein (ks127@rice.edu), Hans Renata (hr28@rice.edu), and the professor whose lab was reviewed.
+The final list of faculty choices, in order of preference should be sent by November 18.
 The list should be sent to Kari Stein (ks127@rice.edu).